FCCM 2023 Call for Papers

 The IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM) is the original and premier forum for presenting and discussing new research related to computing that exploits the unique features and capabilities of FPGAs and other reconfigurable hardware.

-The FCCM 2022 will be a hybrid event.
-There will be a live face-to-face conference at NYC and a virtual program.
-Please refer to the FCCM website for details.
-At least one author will be required to register and attend the conference (in-person or virtually).
+FCCM 2023 is planned to be an in-person event.
+Please refer to the FCCM website for updates and details.
+At least one author will be required to register and attend the conference.
 Failure to present at the conference may result in the removal of the submission from IEEE Xplore.

-Submissions are solicited on the following topics related to Field Programmable Custom Computing Machines (FCCMs) including, but not limited to:
+Submissions are solicited on the following topics including, but not limited to: